Lava: Non-silicate lavas

-The term "lava" can also be used to refer to molten "ice mixtures" in eruptions on the icy satellites of the Solar System's gas giants.
+The term "lava" can also be used to refer to molten "ice mixtures" in eruptions on the icy satellites of the Solar System's giant planets.

 Rheology

-The behavior of lava flows is mostly determined by the lava's viscosity.
+The lava's viscosity mostly determines the behavior of lava flows.
 While the temperature of common silicate lava ranges from about 800 C for felsic lavas to 1200 C for mafic lavas, its viscosity ranges over seven orders of magnitude, from 1011 cP (108 Pa⋅s) for felsic lavas to 104 cP (10 Pa⋅s) for mafic lavas.
 Lava viscosity is mostly determined by composition but also depends on temperature and shear rate.

 Lava viscosity determines the kind of volcanic activity that takes place when the lava is erupted.
 The greater the viscosity, the greater the tendency for eruptions to be explosive rather than effusive.
 As a result, most lava flows on Earth, Mars, and Venus are composed of basalt lava.
 On Earth, 90% of lava flows are mafic or ultramafic, with intermediate lava making up 8% of flows and felsic lava making up just 2% of flows.
 Viscosity also determines the aspect (thickness relative to lateral extent) of flows, the speed with which flows move, and the surface character of the flows.